 - Co-Creation: Engage customers to design new products

-Revenue streams is the cash generated through each customer segment.
+Revenue streams is cash generated through each customer segment.
 There are recurring revenues and one-time payments.

 - Asset Sale: Selling the permanent rights for a customer to own a physical product.

-- Usage Fee: Revenue generated through the use of a service – often times, the more the customer uses or the more features are added, the greater the earnings.
+- Usage Fee: Revenue generated through the use of a service.
+Often, the more customers use or the more features are added, the greater the earnings.

 - Lending, Leasing, or Renting: granting temporary rights for a customer to utilize a product.

 - Licensing: Generating revenue through selling rights to access intellectual property (E.G. patents, software, copyrights)